 Plans are not required to cover contraceptive services for men, like vasectomies, so it is useful to ask specific questions about these services.
 For a complete list of trans-specific questions, please see the section called Transgender Related Healthcare.

 - Contraception: Annual exams and all methods of contraception that have been approved for sale in the United States (including barrier and hormonal methods, such as rings, pills, patches, and implants, as well as IUDs and sterilization/tubal ligation for women) are now covered without a co-pay, co-insurance, or a deductible when they are prescribed by a clinician and provided by an in-network provider.
+Even with changes you may have read about under the Trump administration, this continues to be true for marketplace plans and your contraception should be covered.
 However, your plan might charge a co-pay for some specific brands of contraception if a generic version is available.

 - I prefer to use X brand of birth control.
 Is there a co-pay for this brand of contraception?